MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/wam.md

 After referencing the relevant packages, call [`WithBroker(BrokerOptions)`](xref:Microsoft.Identity.Client.Desktop.WamExtension.WithBroker*) with broker configuration options and [a window handle](#parent-window-handles) that the broker will be bound to.

 >[!NOTE]
->Most apps need to reference the Microsoft.Identity.Client.Broker package to use this integration. .NET MAUI apps and UAP don't have to do this, because the functionality is inside MSAL.
+>Most apps need to reference the [`Microsoft.Identity.Client.Broker`]([Microsoft.Identity.Client.Broker](https://www.nuget.org/packages/Microsoft.Identity.Client.Broker/)) package to use this integration. .NET MAUI and UWP applications don't need to add the dependency because the functionality is embedded into MSAL.

 ```csharp
 var scopes = new[] { "User.Read" };